osmikonSEARCH

 Publishing ego documents

-Within the framework of the Specialised Information Service (FID) for Russian, East and Southeast European Studies, the Bayerische Staatsbibliothek offers the possibility to electronically publish so-called “ego documents” relating to Eastern or Southeastern Europe.
+Within the framework of the Specialised Information Service (FID) for East, Central and Southeast European Studies, the Bayerische Staatsbibliothek offers the possibility to electronically publish so-called “ego documents” relating to Eastern or Southeastern Europe.
 Researchers are thus given easy and convenient access to materials that were previously often difficult or impossible to access publicly.
 The publication of ego documents is of particular benefit to historical-anthropological research, such as the on the history of everyday life or cultural or gender history in research on Central, Eastern, and Southeastern Europe.

 How to define ego documents?